mattiasgeniar/zabbix-orphaned-data-cleanup/README.md

 - [Important notes] (#important-notes)
 - [Usage] (#usage)
-  * [Check orphaned rows] (#check-orphaned-rows)
-  * [Delete orphaned rows] (#delete-orphaned-rows)
+  * [Orphaned data] (#orphaned-data)
+  * [Old data] (#check-old-data)
+  * [Usused data] (#unused-data)
+  * [Stop email flood] (#stop-email-flood)

 ### Important notes

-If you have a large database please note that these can take a while (read: a few hours is normal).
+* If you have a large database please note that these can take a while (a few hours is normal).

-Use the queries on your own risk.
+* Use the queries on your own risk.
 Take **backups** first.
-The queries were tested against Zabbix 1.8-2.2.
+The queries were (mostly) tested against Zabbix 1.8-2.2.

-Some scripts are Mysql or Postgresql specific, they're named *.my.sql and *.pg.sql, respectively.
+* Some scripts are Mysql or Postgresql specific, they're named *.my.sql and *.pg.sql, respectively.
 Some are also Zabbix version specific.
 Filenames are self-explaining.
+* Patches are welcome.

 ### Usage

-#### Check orphaned rows
+#### Orphaned data

+Orphaned data is history belonging to deleted hosts and similar.

-    # mysql zabbix < check-orphaned-data.sql
+    mysql zabbix < check-orphaned-data.sql

-#### Delete orphaned rows
+    psql -A -R ' : ' -P 'footer=off' zabbix < check-orphaned-data.zbx2x.sql

-    # mysql zabbix < delete-orphaned-data.sql
+    mysql zabbix < delete-orphaned-data.sql
+    psql -A -R ' : ' -P 'footer=off' zabbix < delete-orphaned-data.zbx2x.sql

+#### Old data

-#### Delete old data (1 week for history, 3 months for trends - edit sql at your own discretion)
+This set of queries allows you to delete all data older than a specified period.
+Default is 1 week for history, 3 months for trends - edit sql at your own discretion.

+    mysql zabbix < check-old-data.sql
+    psql -A -R ' : ' -P 'footer=off' zabbix < check-old-data.pg.sql

+    mysql zabbix < delete-old-data.sql
-    # psql -A -R ' : ' -P 'footer=off' zabbix < delete-old-data.pg.sql
+    psql -A -R ' : ' -P 'footer=off' zabbix < delete-old-data.pg.sql

+#### Unused data

-#### Delete all history for disabled items
+This deletes all history for disabled items.
+May come in handy when you disable a significant number of items and no longer need the collected data.

+    mysql zabbix < check-unused-data.sql
+    psql -A -R ' : '  -P 'footer=off' zabbix < check-unused-data.sql

+    mysql zabbix < delete-unused-data.sql
-    # psql -A -R ' : '  -P 'footer=off' zabbix < delete-unused-data.sql
+    psql -A -R ' : '  -P 'footer=off' zabbix < delete-unused-data.sql

-#### Stop zabbix email flood (mysql, pgsql)
+#### Stop email flood

 (Use stop-and-delete-email-alerts.sql if you're not interested in alert history)

-    # sudo service zabbix-server stop
+    sudo service zabbix-server stop
-    # psql zabbix < stop-email-alerts.sql
+    psql zabbix < stop-email-alerts.sql
-    # sudo service zabbix-server start
+    sudo service zabbix-server start